Homemade Eggnog Recipe

 two photos showing How to Make Eggnog - straining mixture and adding vanilla

-Chill the eggnog
+Chill the Eggnog

 Next, transfer the homemade eggnog to a glass jar with a lid (a large, 1 quart jar) or put it in a glass container with a lid to chill for at least 4 hours.